ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    on the input being a valid RFC5322 message object, and handling of such non-compliant cases is outside of the scope of this specification.
-Further discussion of this can be found in Section 6.6.1.
+Further discussion of this can be found in Section 6.7.1.

    _Ticket 52_

+Herr (ed) & Levine (ed)  Expires 22 October 2021               [Page 11]

+Internet-Draft                  DMARCbis                      April 2021

    Each of the underlying authentication technologies that DMARC takes as input yields authenticated domains as their outputs when they succeed.

-3.1.1.
+3.14.1.
 DKIM-Authenticated Identifiers

    _Ticket 52_